Renee Richards does not fit comfortably into a celebratory template, and that is one reason her story lasts.

 That refusal of simplicity is not a flaw in the story.
 It is the story.
 Richards mattered because she lived at the point where identity, medicine, law, and athletic competition collide.
 People wanted her to resolve those collisions neatly.
 She did not.

 That makes her biography more durable than a standard trailblazer narrative.
-She did not simply “open the door” and leave behind consensus.
+She did more than "open the door" and leave behind consensus.
 She exposed a field of conflict that institutions still struggle to explain cleanly.

 Why she belongs in this library

 The rebuilt version has to do more than repeat the trailblazer line.
-Richards belongs here because she changed the terms on which elite sport had to talk about gender, and because she did it not from outside the game but from inside one of its most visible institutions.
-Her Jewishness is part of her biography, but not the only reason to keep her.
-The real reason is that she represents a modern kind of public figure whose life becomes a site where law, identity, and institutional authority all have to announce themselves.
+Richards belongs here because she changed the terms on which elite sport had to talk about gender, and because she did it from inside one of its most visible institutions.
+Her Jewishness is part of her biography, but the larger reason to keep her is that she represents a modern kind of public figure whose life becomes a site where law, identity, and institutional authority all have to announce themselves.

 That is much bigger than a first-person label.